Thomas J Hanson Jr.

 Hanson began 2008 even better, going 3-1 with a 0.90 ERA for Myrtle Beach, 49 strikeouts and only 15 hits in 40 innings for a .116 opponent average.
-That earned him a quick promotion to the Mississippi Braves, where he threw the first no-hitter in team history on June 25, fanning 14 against the Birmingham Barons.
+That earned him a quick promotion to the Mississippi Braves, where he threw the first no-hitter in team history on June 25, fanning 14 Birmingham Barons.
 Hanson was 8-4 with a 3.03 ERA for Mississippi, allowing a .197 average and fanning 114 in 98 innings.
 He led Atlanta farmhands in ERA (2.41), strikeouts (163) and opponent average (.175) and was named their Minor League Player of the Year.
 He was 4th in the affiliated minors in strikeouts behind David Bromberg, David Hernandez and Madison Bumgarner.
 Baseball America rated him the 9th best prospect in the Southern League, between Michael Saunders and Wade Davis.
 Had he qualified, he would have led the Southern League in ERA.

 Tommy kicked off 2009 with the Gwinnett Braves, going 3-3 with a 1.49 ERA, 90 strikeouts in 66 1/3 innings and only 40 hits allowed.
 He was leading the International League in ERA (.25 over Clay Buchholz) and strikeouts (24 more than Carlos Torres).
-That prompted Atlanta to call him up, releasing 300-game winner and future Hall-of-Famer Tom Glavine to make room for Hanson on the parent club's roster.
+That prompted Atlanta to call him up, releasing 300-game winner and future Hall-of-Famer Tom Glavine to make room for him on the parent club's roster.